 Candidates must be able to develop, coordinate, and administer health care delivery programs.
 These include but are not limited to individual and community health promotion and disease prevention programs.
 This includes teaching health topics to both small and large groups.
 Candidates must provide comprehensive health assessments and medical care to individuals and families across the lifespan.

 Candidates must be able to organize and supervise a diverse group of health care providers who have varying degrees of expertise, education, and command of the English language.
 Candidates must understand the unique cultural differences related to health care delivery in varied countries and address these differences in a positive manner.
 Candidates must be able to assess, diagnose, and treat infectious diseases.

 Knowledge of medical regulations and policies of the Department of State is preferable.
 Applicants must possess a high degree of integrity, decisiveness and fairness in order to equitably apply the regulations and policies of the medical program to all eligible persons.

 Knowledge and hands-on familiarity with computer systems are preferred.

 KNOWLEDGE, SKILLS, ABILITIES, AND OTHER REQUIREMENTS

-The education, work experience, and other qualifications are evaluated for evidence of knowledge, skills, abilities, and other requirements that have been identified as important to successful job performance as a Health Practitioner based on extensive job analysis research.
+The education, work experience, and other qualifications are evaluated for evidence of knowledge, skills, abilities, and other requirements that have been identified as important to successful job performance as a Medical Provider based on extensive job analysis research.
 Not all of these attributes need to be met by a candidate; the attributes will be used as a set to evaluate candidates.

-Purpose: The Supplementary Questionnaire inside the application provides an opportunity to describe examples and accomplishments from your education, life and work experiences that relate to the required skills which best show you have the KSAOs listed above to accomplish the work of the Foreign Service Health Practitioner.
+Purpose: The Supplementary Questionnaire inside the application provides an opportunity to describe examples and accomplishments from your education, life and work experiences that relate to the required skills which best show you have the KSAOs listed above to accomplish the work of the Foreign Service Medical Provider.

 How Candidates Will Be Evaluated: